-Cybersecurity should be a major theme for small businesses in 2023.
+Cybersecurity should be a significant theme for small businesses in 2023.
 We hear about data breaches and exploit attacks targeting smaller organizations every week.
 And the threat environment constantly changes, presenting new risks for businesses to worry about.

-Don't worry, there are plenty of solutions and strategies to help SMBs.
-This article will help you handle 2023’s most urgent security risks.
+Don't worry; there are plenty of solutions and strategies to help SMBs.
+This article will help you handle 2023's most urgent security risks.
 Our security checklist will cover critical areas of concern, with practical steps to respond effectively.

 Importance of cybersecurity for small businesses

 The consequences can be dire.
 According to IBM, the average cost of a data breach has reached $4.35 million.
-Forbes reports that as many as 60 percent of small businesses targeted by cyber-attacks shut down within 6 months.
+Forbes reports that as many as 60 percent of small businesses targeted by cyber-attacks shut down within six months.

-Larger corporations may be able to absorb the costs of data security failures, but smaller organizations struggle.
+More giant corporations may be able to absorb the costs of data security failures, but smaller organizations struggle.
 When the risks are so high, SMBs simply cannot afford to neglect cybersecurity.

-Understand the threat landscape
+Understand the threat landscape.

 Small businesses face many potential cyber threats in today's digital economy.
 Understanding the main risks is the first step toward improving your security posture.

 Data breach risks - Malicious software (malware), account hijacking, and disgruntled insiders can all result in data breaches.
-The results can be financial losses, reputational damage, and even criminal prosecution.
+The results can be financial losses, reputational damage, and criminal prosecution.

 Ransomware - Small businesses can also fall victim to ransomware.
-2022 saw some high-profile cases, such as co-ordinated attacks on educational institutions, but any type of business is vulnerable.
+2022 saw some high-profile cases, such as coordinated attacks on educational institutions, but any type of business is vulnerable.

-Phishing - Social engineering attacks continue to rise, with a huge spike in Business Email Compromises in 2022.
+Phishing - Social engineering attacks continue to rise, with a massive spike in Business Email Compromises in 2022.
 The growth of remote work and SaaS services also presents small businesses with new challenges, from IP spoofing to performance-destroying DDoS attacks.

-If you check all of these boxes, your systems should be covered against today’s most damaging threats.
-So let’s get started.
+If you check all these boxes, your systems should be covered against today's most damaging threats.
+So let's get started.

 Small business cybersecurity checklist